pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 The rules to guarantee consistency between these two sources is as follows:

 - Changes to definition (`CREATE|ALTER TABLE`, `CREATE|ALTER PLACEMENT POLICY`, `CREATE|ALTER DATABASE`) will first be persisted to TiKV.
-- The changes will then be applied to PD (and asyncronously apply)
+- The changes will then be applied to PD (and asynchronously apply)

 It is safe to automatically retry applying the rules to PD because they are all idempotent in the current design.